ideasonpurpose/wp-theme-init/README.md

 - **Global Comments Disable**
   Comments and Trackbacks are completely disabled.
 To re-enable comments, initialize the ThemeInit class with an array containing: `['enableComments' => true]`

+- **Remove jQuery Migrate**  (optional)
+  Prevent jQuery Migrate from loading by removing it from the list of WordPress dependencies.
+To remove jquery-migrate,  initialize the ThemeInit class with an array containing: `['jQueryMigrate' => false]`

 - **Admin Separators**
   Admin Separators have been moved to their own library: [wp-admin-separators](https://github.com/ideasonpurpose/wp-admin-separators)